Information for Students

 How

-• There are a few pieces of paperwork that need to be completed at different stages of the PIPS process (placement description, legal agreement, BBSRC and SWBio DTP PIPS reports – refer to sections below for these documents).
+• There are a few pieces of paperwork that need to be completed at different stages of the PIPS process (placement description, legal agreement, SWBio DTP PIPS report – refer to sections below for these documents).
 It can take up to 3 months to have your placement description approved and legal agreement signed by all parties, so please allow extra time for this paperwork to be completed.

 • You can carry out your placement at two different organisations as long as the time at both organisations totals 3 months or 60 days.